 On November 6, 2020, the Company subscribed to 40% of the outstanding capital stock of Rockwell Nepo Development Corporation (RNDC), formerly Nepwell Property Management Inc. Rockwell Nepo is a joint venture between the Company and T.G.N Realty Corporation, which was incorporated in the Philippines and registered with (SEC) on February 20, 2019.
 The JV company is set to develop the 3.6 hectares of land in Angeles City, Pampanga into a mixed-use development with residential, commercial and retail components.
 On April 16, 2021, RNDC's BOD, during the special meeting, approved the redemption of 55,500,000 preferred shares from T.G.N Realty Corporation, at the redemption price of P1.00 per share amounting to P55,000,000.
-On January 15, 2024, the Parent Company subscribed to an additional 1,488,253,578 shares from the unissued portion of the existing authorized capital stock of RNDC, consisting of 16,878,344 common shares and 1,471,375,234 redeemable preferred shares for an aggregate subscription price of P1,488.3 million.
-As a result, the Parent Company's ownership interest in RNDC increased to 65%
+As of December 31, 2023, the Company owns 38.49% of RNDC.

-In December 2021, the Company entered into a Joint Venture Agreement (JVA) with International Pharmaceuticals, Inc. (IPI) to jointly develop parcels of land in Cebu into residential condominiums and commercial, retail and office components through 8 Promoveo Land, Inc (PLI), and with the view of jointly preserving and continuing IPI's long-standing legacy in the market and the Company's brand of creating communities of unparalleled quality.
+In December 2021, the Company entered into a Joint Venture Agreement (JVA) with International Pharmaceuticals, Inc. (IPI) to jointly develop parcels of land in Cebu into residential condominiums and commercial, retail and office components through 8 Promove Land, Inc (PLI), and with the view of jointly preserving and continuing IPI's long-standing legacy in the market and the Company's brand of creating communities of unparalleled quality.
 The Company contributed P630.0 million in cash to the JV Co.as partial payment for the Company's subscription.
 On the same period, PLI filed its application with the SEC for the increase in authorized capital stock.
 The corresponding shares of the Company's first subscription shall be issued out of the said increase in authorized capital stock.
 On April 7, 2022, SEC approved the increase in authorized capital of PLI and in May 18, 2022, the Company subscribed to an additional 628,410,000 shares.
 On September 21, 2022, SEC approved change of company name to Rockwell IPI Development Corporation (RIDC).
 As of December 31, 2023 the Company owns 50% of RIDC.